DS-100/sp20/calendar.md

 ## Online Discussions

 **Note:** <span style="color:#C0392B">To address concerns about the coronavirus, we have shifted all of our discussion sections to be online and converted all of the lab slots to office hours.
-Given the virtual format, both lab and office hours are treated the exact same. <br><br>
+Given the virtual format, both lab and office hours are treated the exact same. <span>

-Please also note that we will be condensing our discussion sections and eliminating those with little attendance.
-In substitution, we will be posting discussion video walkthroughs on the **syllabus** page.
+<span style="color:#C0392B">Please also note that we will be condensing our discussion sections and eliminating those with little attendance.
+In substitution, we will be posting discussion video walkthroughs on the **syllabus** page.</span>

-Please check Piazza for the most up-to-date information for each specific section.</span>
+<span style="color:#C0392B">Please check Piazza for the most up-to-date information for each specific section.</span>

-Discussion sections are in <span style="color:DodgerBlue">**blue**</span>.
+Online Discussion sections are in <span style="color:DodgerBlue">**blue**</span>.
 All lectures now will be posted directly on Piazza in the format of video playlists, Jupyter notebooks, and presentation pdfs.

 <iframe src="https://calendar.google.com/calendar/embed?height=800&amp;wkst=1&amp;bgcolor=%23ffffff&amp;ctz=America%2FLos_Angeles&amp;src=YmVya2VsZXkuZWR1XzFxOG1tNGxzaTRhdHZyYWlrdDZya2dsYzhnQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20&amp;color=%234285F4&amp;mode=WEEK&amp;title=%20" style="border-width:0" width="750" height="800" frameborder="0" scrolling="no"></iframe>
 <br>